 - THQ Nordic

-At this stage, it’s unclear what these companies will be showing, but any number of games could put in an appearance, including Sonic Frontiers, Gotham Knights, Skull and Bones, NBA 2K23 or even Suicide Squad: Kill the Justice League.
+Any number of games could put in an appearance, including Sonic Frontiers, Gotham Knights, Skull and Bones, NBA 2K23 or even Suicide Squad: Kill the Justice League.
 There could even be some very welcome surprises.

-In terms of which companies are not attending, there will be two big absences in the form of Nintendo and PlayStation, both of which formally announced that they will not be present at the show.
+In terms of which companies are not attending, there will be two big absences in the form of Nintendo and PlayStation, both of which have formally announced they will not be present at the show.

 What is Australia doing at Gamescom 2022?